-A church boutique needs a simple no-frills point-of-sale for its elderly staff.
+A U.S. church boutique needs a simple no-frills point-of-sale for its elderly staff.
 Imonggo delivers.

 A spiritual journey

 Ananda Sangha Sacramento is an ideal center to practice Ananda, a global movement that encourages individuals to seek peace and a deeper connection with God.
 Ananda is “based on the teachings of Paramhansa Yogananda, who showed how everyone can realize God in their daily lives as a tangible, loving reality.”

 Ananda Sangha Sacramento’s temples, yoga retreats, meditation groups and communities do not discriminate on race, religion, national origin, gender, sexual orientation, age or disability.
 Anyone who is sincerely interested in seeking to achieve self-realization is welcome to attend its many activities, including retreats and meditation classes.

 Donald Lord is a volunteer for Ananda Sangha Sacramento’s church boutique, which lets visitors buy resources like books, CDs and helpful gift items.
 It is a small operation that is open only for two to three hours every week.

 Donald shares how Imonggo is beneficial for their 16-year-old boutique.
 He calls Imonggo a simple and elegant program that “simply is well-thought-out.”